ziad-farg/query_builder/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+# Project Title: Laravel Category Management

+## Project Overview:

+This Laravel web application manages categories, providing features for creating, editing, showing, and deleting categories.
+The project follows the Model-View-Controller (MVC) architectural pattern.

+## Features:

+1. **Category Management:**
+   - View a paginated list of categories.
+   - Add new categories.
+   - Edit existing categories, including updating details and images.
+   - Display category details (name, description, and images) in a user-friendly interface.
+   - Delete categories with a confirmation step.

+## Technologies Used:

+1. **Laravel Framework:**
+   - Laravel serves as the primary PHP web application framework.

+2. **Database:**
+   - The application uses a relational database (likely MySQL) for storing and retrieving category information.

+3. **Blade Templating Engine:**
+   - Blade is employed as the templating engine to create views and templates.

+4. **Query Builder:**
+   - Laravel's Query Builder is utilized for database interactions, providing a fluent interface to construct SQL queries.

+5. **HTML, CSS, and JavaScript:**
+   - Standard web technologies are used for front-end development.

+## Project Structure:

+- `app/`: Contains the application logic, including controllers, models, and views.
+- `public/`: Publicly accessible assets such as images, stylesheets, and JavaScript files.
+- `routes/`: Defines application routes.
+- `database/`: Migration files for database schema changes.

+## Installation and Migration:

+1. Clone the repository: `git clone [repository-url]`
+2. Install dependencies: `composer install`
+3. Copy `.env.example` to `.env` and configure the database connection.
+4. Generate an application key: `php artisan key:generate`
+5. Run migrations: `php artisan migrate`
+6. Serve the application: `php artisan serve`

+## Usage:

+- Access the application in a web browser: `http://localhost:8000`

+## Contributing:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature`
+3. Make changes and commit: `git commit -m "Your commit message"`
+4. Push to the branch: `git push origin feature/your-feature`
+5. Open a pull request.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).